 In our last category, absolutely Maori, we’ll return to that trilingual online conference in Israel and find out why it’s important to learn the Maori language in New Zealand and why it is that you can’t just use a dictionary to translate into Maori.
 This is just a short extract from Niki Davis’s session and although the conference was in January, it was recorded and you can find the links to this and all of the other sessions and recordings here.

-The next show will be coming to you from Germany with Laurent Borgmann on October 3rd so until then, stay tuned!
+Our next show will be coming to you from Dr. Laurent Borgmann on June 1st so kia ora and stay tuned!

 The host of this show is: Anne Fox

 Recordings and editing done with the help of Hindenburg Journalist Pro